 K.H.
 Renlund, a merchant from Kokkola, secured a loan for confectioner Karl Fazer so he could start his first confectionery.
 This was also the beginning of the Finnish classic, Karl Fazer Milk Chocolate.

-4. All Weather Terminal
+4. Port of Kokkola and All Weather Terminal

+Port of Kokkola is the third largest general port in Finland.
+Cargo traffic through the port has experienced a powerful growth thanks to development efforts characterized by long term and through planning.
 The first Nordic All Weather Terminal (AWT) is located in Kokkola.
 The terminal is 132 meters long and 35 meters high.

 5. Samba el Gambo